mhuebert/re-view/README.md

 ### Changelog

+0.2.2

+- Use global re-db.d database (simplifies db subscriptions)
+- Use namespace kw for indexing views by id (`:re-view/id`)
+- `subs/db` subscription macro takes an extra `should-update?` parameter, no attempt to infer this from props
+- More efficient subscription initialization

 0.2.1

 - Removed pattern-based db subscriber.
 Use re-view.subscriptions/db (a macro) to create a reactive database subscription.
 When body of subs/db is executed, listeners are created on accessed db-patterns, and body is re-run when these entities/attributes change.
 If the body reads from :props, the subscription will be updated when props change.